- funded by IMI-JU

 - Outputs across software tools, disciplines and departments within and among organizations.

-- Provide standards applicable to all areas of M&S, appropriate for adoption and use by all relevant domain stakeholders.
+- Provide standards applicable to all areas of Modelling and Simulation, appropriate for adoption and use by all relevant domain stakeholders.

 - Development of an open, publicly available, free-to-use model repository, based on the developed standards, to promote the re-use of models.